ricardomm7/leaflink/docs/sprintA/us004/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-s aN Human Resources Manager (HRM), I want to assign one or more skills to a collaborator.
+As a Human Resources Manager (HRM), I want to assign one or more skills to a collaborator.

 ### 1.2.
 Customer Specifications and Clarifications